J-F-Liu/knowledge/src/Computer/programming.md

 >
 > Robert C. Martin, Clean Code: A Handbook of Agile Software Craftsmanship

+编程是思考，而不是打字。多年编程后，我时常觉得自己打字太多，思考太少。

+Coding is to programming what typing is to writing.
+Writing is something that involves mental effort you're thinking about what you're going to say.
+In the same way, programs are built on ideas, they have to do something and what they're supposed to do is liking what writing is supposed to convey.

+If people are trying to learn programming by being taught to code, well they are being taught writing by being taught how to type and that dosn't make much sense.

+When you write an algorithm you need to have a proof that it's correct, if you are proving things that means mathematics.

+> Leslie Lamport

+Thinking what program is supposed to do mathematically, write down the ideas that go into the program before you do any coding.

 I find that the best way to describe a solution is often to just write the snippet of code - maybe not the whole thing - and just make it very concrete that way.

 Programming is a tool to solve problems that you have in the domain of computers.